macro187/cook/readme.md

 ```
 <action>
-    The action to perform.
+    The action(s) to perform.
 Default "build".

+    Multiple actions are performed in the specified sequence.
 ```